irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER1.md

 For each child object ("SensorPod") under "SensorPods", specify the topic name for subscribing to sensor pod (sensor camera) images in the parameter "ImageTopicName" of the attached script "SensorCameraNamespace".
 ![](docs/OperaSimVR/SensorpodTopicname.png)

+## about emergency function
+This system has the function to perform an emergency stop of the construction machine by sending an emergency stop topic or operation commands with speed and angular velocity set to 0 [m/s] and 0 [rad/s], respectively.
+### settings
+Set the emergency stop topic name in the “EmergencyTopicName” field of either “VRCrawlerOp” or “VRArmOp.”
+If there is no dedicated emergency stop topic, you can set the control topic name instead.
+In this case, a stop command will be sent with speed and angular velocity set to 0 [m/s] and 0 [rad/s], respectively.
+(For details about control topics, refer to Chapter 2: Remote Operation.)
+### usage
+To perform an emergency stop on a specific construction machine, check the “Emergency” checkbox in the corresponding “VRCrawlerOp” or “VRArmOp” component.
+When boarding the construction machine, press the Y button on the left VR controller if using VR, or press the C key if not using VR.

 ## about terrain
 This system allows for terrain reconstruction using real-world field terrain data.
 There are three methods for creating terrain: